LastAncientOne/SimpleStockAnalysisPython/README.md

 ______________________________________________________________________________________________________________________________

 :x: If the code does not load or reload, click here: :point_right: https://nbviewer.jupyter.org/
-Paste the code in there.
+Paste the code in the box.

 I tried to make it simple as possible to understand finance data and how to analyze the data by using python language.